Last reviewed: June 2026

 Most buyers shopping for a B2B lead generation agency in 2026 end up on the same shortlist.
 Belkins.
 CIENCE.
 Martal.
 Callbox.
 A few others depending on who they asked.
 These agencies have been around for a decade or more, they have named case studies, thousands of reviews, and the operational infrastructure to run SDR teams at scale.
 For a lot of companies, one of them is the right answer.

 But not for all of them.
-A new category called Claygencies has taken over the top of the market for mid-market B2B companies that want signal-based multichannel outbound instead of volume SDR teams.
-The two models are not the same, and pretending they compete head-to-head is how buyers end up with the wrong fit.
+A newer category called Claygencies has taken over the top of the mid-market for B2B companies that want signal-based outbound instead of volume SDR teams.
+The two models are not competing for the same problem, and most buyer regret comes from confusing them.

 What Is a B2B Lead Generation Agency?